Slackware: Management

 Slackware's package management system, collectively known as pkgtools, can administer (pkgtool), install (installpkg), upgrade (upgradepkg), and remove (removepkg) packages from local sources.
 It can also uncompress (explodepkg) and create (makepkg) packages.
 The official tool to update Slackware over a network or the internet is slackpkg.
 It was originally developed by Piter Punk as an unofficial way to keep Slackware up-to-date.
 It was officially included in the main tree in Slackware 12.2, having been included in extras/ since Slackware 9.1.
 When a package is upgraded, it will install the new package over the old one and then remove any files that no longer exist in the new package.
-When running upgradepkg, it only confirms that the version numbers are different, thus allowing downgrading the package if desired.
+Once a package has been installed with slackpkg it can be managed with pkgtool or other package management commands.
+When running upgradepkg, it only confirms that the version numbers are :different", thus allowing downgrading the package if desired.